Gardettos/AlgoNFTMinter/README.md

 	*Get one [here](https://www.pinata.cloud/)
 * Private key mnemonic for creator account
 	* If you plan to Opt-In/Transfer to a second wallet then you will need that wallets mnemonic as well
-* Trait data formatted in CSV file
-	* Initial buildout creates a basic ARC69 JSON string with this data

 Required packages:
 ```
 Microsoft.Extensions.Configuration